RM6.05 bln for 101 Sabah rural road projects under 11MP - Borneo Post Online

-KUALA LUMPUR (Nov 12): A total of 101 Rural Road projects in Sabah have been approved under the 11th Malaysia Plan (11MP) involving a total cost of RM6.05 billion, the Dewan Rakyat was told today.
+KUALA LUMPUR: A total of 101 Rural Road projects in Sabah have been approved under the 11th Malaysia Plan (11MP) involving a total cost of RM6.05 billion, the Dewan Rakyat was told yesterday.

 Rural Development Minister Datuk Dr Abdul Latiff Ahmad said this year alone, RM271.24 million has been set aside for the projects with the latest amount spent totalling RM172.48 million.